vanHeemstraSystems/medium-act-iii-book/README.md

 We recommend using EPUB format for publishing new reflowable titles and updating previously published titles.
 MOBI should only be used when testing on older devices that do not support Enhanced Typesetting.

+Simply open the Kindle Previewer, open the HTML edition of the book (medium-act-iii-book.html) and export it as a Kindle file (medium-act-iii-book.kpf).

 [Click here to visit the Kindle Previewer product page](https://tinyurl.com/y84exbka?rw_useCurrentProtocol=1&ref_=amb_link_n94Zbz6DNuSumTne6o22Bg_1)

 # Contributing